andrii-trebukh/auto.ria.com_scraping_script/README.md

 ## Settings

-You may adjust numbers of pages to scrap and annotations files output format (json or xml).
+You can adjust the number of pages to scrape and choose the output format for annotation files, either json or xml..

 settings.py